The Australian Government incorporates the collection of biometrics into the visa application process in certain countries outside Australia.

 - improving national security.

-Australia has implemented a global network of Visa Application Centres (AVACs) and Australian Biometric Collection Centres (ABCCs) with biometric collection facilities.
-Affected visa applicants need to lodge their visa application and/or provide their biometrics at an AVAC or an ABCC.
-AVACs and ABCCs are run by service delivery partners contracted to the Australian Government to provide visa application lodgement and biometric collection services.
+Australia has a global network of Visa Application Centres (AVACs) and Biometric Collection Centres (ABCCs) with biometric collection facilities.
+AVACs and ABCCs are run by Service Delivery Partners (SDP) contracted by us to provide visa application and biometric collection services.

-While AVACs and ABCCs are contracted to accept visa applications, decisions about granting or refusing visas will continue to be made by our Department.
+While SDPs are contracted to accept visa applications, decisions about granting or refusing visas are made by us.

 Commercial service delivery partners

-Biometrics are collected by the Australian government's commercial partners:
+Biometrics are collected for certain Australian visa applicants by the SDP:

 Selection of Australian missions and participating countries

 The locations outside Australia included in the programme are selected on the basis of:

 - the Australian Government's intention to provide broad geographic coverage for the scheme